 You will hand them in or scan them and send them to our department administrative assistant.

-The History Department does not grant credit for any history courses taken at other U.S. colleges and universities except courses at Bryn Mawr, Haverford, and the University of Pennsylvania while a registered Swarthmore student.
-We will only grant an exception for domestic off-campus study experiences validated by our Off-Campus Study and/or Registrar's Offices and at our discretion.
+The Department of History does not grant credit from another college or university in the United States except for courses taken at Bryn Mawr College, Haverford College, and the University of Pennsylvania.
+We will only grant an exception for domestic off-campus study experiences validated by our Off-Campus Study or Registrar’s Offices and at our discretion.
+Such credit does not satisfy the Department’s concentration requirement.